Exabyte-io/documentation/docs/models/simulation-workflows.md

 <hr>

+# Workflow unit

+Workflows are made of units, or elementary calculations that can be executed in succession based on algorithmic conditions.

-# Workflow unit building blocks
+# Workflow unit types

 ## Assignment